My God, folks, you want a CNN is so excited and reporters can barely keep their clothes on.

 Don't go.

-I guess one of the biggest challenges we have, folks, is making liberty and freedom cool.
+One of the biggest challenges we have, folks, is making liberty and freedom cool.

-Ron Paul, in his so-called farewell address to Congress when he retired, said he never ever would have believed what a tough sell freedom is.
+Ron Paul, in his so-called farewell address to Congress when he retired, said he never, ever would have believed what a tough sell freedom is.

 But it is because it requires self-responsibility.